codepr/webcrawler-from-scratch/webcrawler/crawling-logic.md

 	// Default crawling timeout, time to wait to stop the crawl after no links are
 	// found
 	defaultCrawlingTimeout time.Duration = 30 * time.Second
+    // Default politeness delay, fixed delay to calculate a randomized wait time
+	// for subsequent HTTP calls to a domain defaultPolitenessDelay time.Duration = 500 * time.Millisecond
 	// Default depth to crawl for each domain defaultDepth int = 16
 	// Default number of concurrent goroutines to crawl